 It’s a delicate balancing act requiring consideration of a complex set of variables.
 To help manage this complexity, the DNR combines Esri data with Remsoft’s Woodstock Optimization Studio to create long-term sustainable management schedules using spatial data, growth and yield data and policy and procedure information as inputs.
-The software provides a holistic analysis of the forest by incorporating sustainability planning, conservation, harvesting and other variables into the model.
+The forest software provides a holistic analysis of the forest by incorporating sustainability planning, conservation, harvesting and other variables into the model.
 The results can be viewed in tabular or graphical format or on a range of maps.

 The Value of Visual